 Radiology Education in Seattle with School and Program Overviews

-The Seattle area has three colleges that offer radiology education programs.
+The Seattle area has three colleges within 35 miles of the city that offer radiology education programs.
 Learn about the degree programs, admission info and program requirements for these three schools to make an informed education decision.

 Bellevue College is located in Bellevue, Washington, approximately 10 miles from Seattle.
 This 4-year, public school has a student population of more than 14,000 and offers numerous training program options in radiology.